alukach/unofficial-guide-to-canadian-immigration/README.md

 If you notice any mistakes or bad links, feel free to make an issue or pull-request.

 _Disclaimer: I am neither a lawyer nor an official of either the US or Canadian government.
 Take any advice with caution.
-Be sure to do your due dilligence through researching the Canadian guidelines before submitting any applications or paying any fees._
+Be sure to do your due dilligence by researching the Canadian guidelines before submitting any applications or paying any fees._